How to Invest in Mutual Funds in Pakistan (2026)

 Select Your Fund

-Start conservatively: a money market fund or income fund is appropriate for most beginners.
-If you have a 5+ year horizon and can tolerate short-term losses, consider an equity or balanced fund.
+Start safe.
+A money market fund or income fund suits most beginners.
+If you have a 5+ year horizon and can stomach short-term losses, look at an equity or balanced fund.
 You can always add more fund types later.

 5